 Safe vs suspicious igfxtray.exe

-| Digital signature | Properties should show a valid Intel Corporation or Microsoft-trusted driver signature.
-An unsigned file, broken signature, or unrelated publisher is a strong warning sign. |
+C:\Windows\System32\igfxtray.exeon older packages or inside a legitimate Intel/OEM graphics driver folder.
+A copy in%USERPROFILE%\Downloads,%TEMP%,%APPDATA%, or a random subfolder is suspicious. - Digital signature: Properties should show a valid Intel Corporation or Microsoft-trusted driver signature.
+An unsigned file, broken signature, or unrelated publisher is a strong warning sign.

-| Startup name | A normal startup entry should clearly point to igfxtray.exe or Intel graphics software.
-A misspelled name, random command, script wrapper, or hidden scheduled task needs investigation. |
+- Startup name: A normal startup entry should clearly point to igfxtray.exe or Intel graphics software.
+A misspelled name, random command, script wrapper, or hidden scheduled task needs investigation.

-| Behavior | One tray helper at sign-in is normal on some systems.
-Repeated security warnings, browser redirects, new unknown apps, or a file that reappears after removal are not normal Intel behavior. |
+- Behavior: One tray helper at sign-in is normal on some systems.
+Repeated security warnings, browser redirects, new unknown apps, or a file that reappears after removal are not normal Intel behavior.

 How to check the file safely